mitogen-hq/mitogen/docs/api.rst

         * third party package state (such as urllib3's HTTP connection pool) attempting to write to file descriptors shared with the parent.

         * memory mappings for large files that cannot have their space freed on disk due to the mapping living on in the child.

+        * Difficult to diagnose memory usage spikes due to large object graphs present in the parent being unreferenced in the child, causing immediate copy-on-write to large portions of the process heap.

         * thread locks held in the parent producing random deadlocks in the child.